cosmicaljester/diskrot-plus/README.md

 # Discord+
-A sleek, customizable Discord theme.
+[Not my](https://github.com/PlusInsta/discord-plus) sleek, customizable Discord theme.

 **Discord+** is a theme for the [Discord](https://discord.com) app.
 It's both sleek and customizable, without getting in your way.
 Its top priority is balancing between looks and performance.